Cuba: Embargo by the United States (1960–present)

+The impact and effectiveness of the embargo have been subjects of intense debate.
+While some argue it has been "extraordinarily porous" and isn't the primary cause of Cuba's economic hardships, others see it as a pressure mechanism aimed at driving change in the Cuban government.
+According to Arturo Lopez Levy, a professor of international relations, it would be more appropriate to refer to the measure as a "blockade" or "siege", as it goes beyond mere trade restrictions.
+Other critics of the Cuban government argue that the embargo has been used by the government as an excuse to justify its own economic and political shortcomings.

+On 17 December 2014, United States President Barack Obama announced the re-establishment of diplomatic relations with Cuba, pushing for Congress to put an end to the embargo, as well as the United States-run Guantanamo Bay detention camp.
+These diplomatic improvements were later reversed by the Trump Administration, which enacted new rules and re-enforced the business and travel restrictions which were loosened by the Obama Administration.
+These sanctions were inherited and strengthened by the Biden Administration.

+Despite the embargo, Cuba has maintained trade relations with other countries.
+According to 2019 data, China stands as Cuba's main trading partner, followed by countries such as Spain, the Netherlands, Germany, and Cyprus.
+Cuba's main exports include tobacco, sugar, and alcoholic beverages, while it primarily imports chicken meat, wheat, corn, and condensed milk.

 Military

 As of 2018, Cuba spent about US$91.8 million on its armed forces or 2.9% of its GDP.
 In 1985, Cuba devoted more than 10% of its GDP to military expenditures.
-During the Cold War, Cuba built up one of the largest armed forces in Latin America, second only to that of Brazil.
+During the Cold War, Cuba built up the largest per capita armed forces in Latin America, funded and equipped by Moscow.

 From 1975 until the late 1980s, Soviet military assistance enabled Cuba to upgrade its military capabilities.
 After the loss of Soviet subsidies, Cuba scaled down the numbers of military personnel, from 235,000 in 1994 to about 49,000 in 2021.

 In 2017, Cuba signed the UN treaty on the Prohibition of Nuclear Weapons.
+Since signing a defense pact with Belarus in January 2024, Cuba has upgraded its S-125 Pechora air defense systems with Belarusian support.

+Cuba is the 98th most peaceful country in the world, according to the 2024 Global Peace Index.

 Law enforcement

 All law enforcement agencies are maintained under Cuba's Ministry of the Interior, which is supervised by the Revolutionary Armed Forces.
 In Cuba, citizens can receive police assistance by dialing "106" on their telephones.
 The police force, which is referred to as "Policía Nacional Revolucionaria" or PNR is then expected to provide help.
 The Cuban government also has an agency called the Intelligence Directorate that conducts intelligence operations and maintains close ties with the Russian Federal Security Service.
+The US Justice Department considers Cuba a significant counterintelligence threat.